SanjayGanesh614/Intern-CRM/DOCS/PRD.md

 /ai/followup/suggest

+AI integration rules:

+AI may only use data already present in MongoDB

+All AI-generated outputs must be persisted

-Every AI message must save to Firestore.
+Every AI action must be logged with timestamps and user context

-8.5 Why React + Firebase (Rationale)
+8.6 Why React + Custom Backend + MongoDB (Rationale)

-This stack is mandatory for:
+This stack is mandatory because it provides:

-Best compatibility with Firebase Studio AI Code Editor

-Simplified infrastructure (no backend server to manage)

-Real-time CRM features
+Full control over backend logic and long-running jobs

+Native support for Python-based data ingestion pipelines

-Scalability for high-volume data (tens of thousands of internships)
+Better scalability for high-volume internship data

-Strong developer ecosystem

-Fast feature iteration
+Clear separation of concerns (UI, API, data layer)

+Easier future migration to microservices if needed

+Independence from vendor lock-in (Firebase)

+Strong compatibility with modern AI-assisted code editors

-This is the official stack for implementation.
+This is the official and final implementation stack for the project.

 ✔️ THE PRD IS COMPLETE.